nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 #### Donwloading the example datasets
 First we will need to install `s3fs` and then run the `examples/digital_fingerprinting/fetch_example_data.py` script.
 This will download the example data into the `examples/data/dfp` dir.

-From the Morpheus repo and run:
+From the Morpheus repo run:
 ```bash
 pip install s3fs
 python examples/digital_fingerprinting/fetch_example_data.py all